 Book-Alive in Christ.
 We will be exploring and learning about the seven sacraments of our Catholic Faith.
 We will also continue to explore the Saints.
 We will emphasize community service and Random Acts of Kindness in our daily life as we grow in our Faith.

-a.
-Earth science units are covered in the first trimester of the school year.
-In Cycle A (2018-2019 school year), the Planetary Systems unit "helps students clarify and expand their knowledge of our solar system, and Earth as a planet, through a series of activities, discussions, presentations, and reading selections" (Carolina Science, 2014).
-Students learn about planets, moons, asteroids, comets, and meteoroids.
-In Cycle B (2017-2018 school year), the Ecosystems unit "students set up terrariums for crickets and isopods and aquariums that contain duckweed, algae, elodea, guppies, and snails.
+Ecosystems Unit: “students set up terrariums for crickets and isopods and aquariums that contain duckweed, algae, elodea, guppies, and snails.
 Connecting the two habitats to create an 'ecocolumn,' students observe the relationship between the two environments and the organisms living within them" (Carolina Science, 2014).

-b.
-Physical science units are covered in the second trimester of the school year.
-In Cycle A (2018-2019 school year), the Mixtures, Compounds, and Elements unit "explores the three basic types of matter and the chemical and physical properties that distinguish them.
-Students are challenged to determine whether samples are pure substances or mixtures" (Carolina Science, 2014).
-In Cycle B (2017-2018 school year), the Motion and Design unit "combines the physics of forces and motion with technological design.
+Motion and Design Unit "combines the physics of forces and motion with technological design.
 Students use plastic construction materials, weights, rubber bands, and propellers to design and build vehicles, then test how those vehicles respond to different forces of motion" (Carolina Science, 2014).

-d.
-In December and January, students participate individually in the science fair.
+In December, January, and February students participate individually in the science fair.
 Students come up with original ideas that follow either the scientific method.
 Students first research the concepts and then perform an experiment in order to solve the problem or scientific question that they have stated.
-Students are judged, and those with the top projects have the opportunity to move on to a diocesan-wide STEM fair, and others will qualify for the statewide fair at Mankato State.
+Students are judged, and those with the top projects have the opportunity to move on to a diocesan-wide STEM fair.

 Middle School Technology Consists of the following: